sshaw/build-status/README.md

 # build-status

-Minor mode that shows a buffer's build status in the mode line.
+Emacs minor mode that shows a buffer's build status in the mode line.

-**Currently only supports CircleCI with GitHub and maybe Bitbucket; pull requests welcome!**

 ![build-status example passing](example1.png)